 Features Related to Administration by the Existing PAs

-Below we discuss some of the features related to having the existing PAs be the MTA including the addition of an IE and the use of PRGs (as shown in the diagram below).
+Below we discuss some of the features related to having the existing PAs be the MTA(s) including the addition of an IE and the use of PRGs (as shown in Figure 3 below).

 The Concept Development Phase (Phase 1) focuses on the collection of concepts for possible MTIs.
-In the MTA Existing PA model, the IOUs would manage a portal where 3Ps, industry actors, or other stakeholders could submit ideas for MTIs via a standardized intake form.
+In the MTA (Existing PAs) model, the IOUs would manage a portal where 3Ps, industry actors, or other stakeholders could submit ideas for MTIs via a standardized intake form.
 During this phase the MTA (Existing PAs) is also expected to scan the market for potential opportunities.
 Any ideas originating within the Existing PAs, including from the emerging technologies portfolio, would also complete the intake form.

 During Stage 1 (Concept Scanning & Identification) in the MTA (Existing PAs) model, an IE would be utilized to assist the MTA (Existing PAs) in undertaking an initial assessment of key criteria for each idea brought forward via the intake form.
 For any ideas not selected to move forward, the MTA (Existing PAs) would provide short feedback to the proposer, including rationale for the decision.
 Depending on the number and quality of ideas received, the MTA (Existing PAs) could choose to retain certain ideas to pursue if higher-priority ideas do not prove promising upon further development in Stage 2 (Concept Development & Assessment).